 - Host a dedicated full-time project coordinator who will be the focal point for all PROACT activities within the county.
 In addition to overseeing the successful delivery of all activities within the implementing organisation's remit, the project coordinator will regularly liaise with the county government, the criminal justice system actors, NCTC, other relevant national government agencies and civil society on matters of P/CVE and violence prevention.
 Where feasible and acceptable, the coordinator will attend County Engagement Forum meetings and endeavour to take part in other county level structures which overlap in the violence prevention space such as peace committees.
 The coordinator will be recruited through a competitive process following the award of the grant, however organisations may submit CVs of existing staff for this position if they are suitably qualified. - Support to the CEF or other county level structures.
 Applicants are encouraged to be innovative when describing how they will support and strengthen existing structures.
 Applications should go beyond the organisation of meetings and demonstrate how they will create sustainable action and engagement beyond what currently exists.
-The CAPs provide a baseline framework of how to engage, ISD is interested in applications which demonstrate how to operationalize the CAP and engage actors not already engaged, especially in inland Kenya counties and specifically amongst youth.
-The successful applicant will also drive forward the M&E framework co-developed during the research phase with ISD and a reputable research organisation. - Organisation of one inter-county exchange with a minimum of 10 visiting counties.
+The CAP provide a baseline framework of how to engage, ISD is interested in applications which demonstrate how to operationalize the CAP and engage actors not already engaged, especially the youth.
+The successful applicant will also drive forward the M&E framework co-developed during the research phase with ISD and a reputable research organisation.
+The applicant should seek to use CEF or sub-county CEF meetings as a way to mainstream other PROACT activities. - Organisation of one 2-day inter-county exchange with a minimum of 10 visiting counties and 40 participants.
 ISD through PROACT will encourage and promote cross county peer to peer learning and engagements.
-Through the lifecycle of the project there will be three intercounty exchanges, one in each county.
+Through the lifecycle of the project there will be three inter-county exchanges, one in each county (Kwale and Nakuru being the other PROACT counties of coverage).
 In close coordination with ISD, the successful bidder will be responsible for all logistical aspects of the exchange and will co-design the content alongside ISD.

-Research Phase: March - July 2020
+Research Phase: June - July 2020

-The successful bidder will participate in the activities organised by ISD and the subcontracted research organisation to assist with the community-led research.
+The successful bidder will participate in the activities organised by ISD and the sub-contracted research organisation to assist with the community-led research.
 Specifically, the grantee will participate in the research trainings and workshops (but not organise) and also provide recommendations for selecting individuals to be trained up as enumerators and also whom to select for participants in focal groups and interviews.
 As mentioned above, the grantee will also be responsible for driving forward the M&E framework with the CEF and other project stakeholders.
 The proposal is not required to detail activities during the research phase as they will be organised by ISD, however they should provide details on how they would contribute and ensure the right people are trained and engaged from the specific county.